 10. Enron could also install "dual channel Vectron meters" at University sites.
 These Vectron meters can be read by So Cal Edison, PG&E, and Enron.
 With these meters in place: (i) the utilities can provide electricity; (ii) the utilities can obtain the data that they require; (iii) Enron can obtain the same information that it has been obtaining at its meters at the University sites; and (iv) Enron can provide the same data and information that it has been providing to the University under the contract.

-11. Thus, if Enron were allowed to install either dual-socket adaptors or Vectron meters at the University sites--as I understand it has sought to do at its own expense--Enron could obtain the same data about the Universities' energy consumption as before.
+11. Thus, if Enron were allowed to install either dual-socket adaptors or Vectron meters at the University sites, Enron could obtain the same data about the Universities' energy consumption as before.
 In turn, Enron could run this data through the computer programs it currently employs, including Energy Sense.
-Enron could then provide to the Universities the exact same energy billing and reporting information that it has before.
+Enron could then provide to the Universities the exact same energy and reporting information that it has before.
 Enron could also continue to post all of the information that it has before on a web site.

 The Claims Made By the University Regarding Loss of Services are Unfounded